Nakasendo Hiking Adventures: Your Ultimate Travel Guide for Japan’s Historic Postal Trail

 • You may encounter Japanese macaques (especially if you don't scare them off with bear bells).
 If you do, be quiet and observe them from a distance.
 It's a magical experience (we had the pleasure twice).

-• the Suzumebachi, a giant hornet with a nasty sting.
+• The Suzumebachi is a giant hornet with a nasty sting.
 The hornets are most aggressive during mating season (September/October).
 Wear light-coloured clothing with long sleeves/pants, and avoid perfume.
-If you encounter one, leave it alone - don't try and get closer to take a (better) picture.
-If you encounter a hornet's nest, move away slowly and quietly - never run away, scream or hit around like a maniac (that will just make them more aggressive).
+If you encounter one, leave it alone - don't try to get closer to take a (better) picture.
+If you encounter a hornet's nest, move away slowly and quietly - never run away, scream or hit around like a maniac (that will make them more aggressive).
 If you get stung, cleanse the sting with running water, squeeze out the poison and take some antihistamines.
-If you have a severe allergic reaction or multiple bites call 119 immediately.
+If you have a severe allergic reaction or multiple bites, call 119 immediately.

-If you hike the Nakasendo during the summer months: Do not hike if there is a typhoon warning.
+Hiking the Nakasendo in the summer can be a wonderful experience, but always prioritize your safety.
+If there's a typhoon warning, please choose to postpone your hike.
+Your well-being is far more important than a summer adventure!
 Typhoons bring very strong winds that can down trees and high rainfalls that can cause flash flooding and landslides.
-Check the weather forecast daily before and on the hike.
+Check the weather forecast daily before and during the hike.

 bear bell and sign on nakasendo near torii toge pass